Overview

 RAM Usage

-In raw state, when no audiodata is loaded Grainstorm uses about 50mb of ram on a cell phone and about 70mb on a 10 inch tablet.
-As all audiodata is loaded into ram for fast access, a five minute, 16bit, 48kHz stereo file increases these values by about 60mb.
-If Android is running low on memory it shuts down applications.
-If you encounter problems with large audio files (like the app being randomly shut down) close other applications to free memory or switch to mono mode.
-If nothing helps you will have to use shorter audio files.
+In raw state, when no audio data is loaded, Grainstorm uses about 50mb of RAM on a cell phone and about 70mb on a 10-inch tablet.
+As all audio data is loaded into RAM for fast access, a five-minute, 16bit, 48kHz stereo file increases these values by about 60mb.
+If Android is running low on memory, it shuts down applications.
+If you encounter problems with large audio files (like the app being randomly shut down), close other applications to free memory or switch to mono mode.
+If nothing helps, you will have to use shorter audio files.

 MIDI

-If you use a physical controller, connect it from the Main menu under "MIDI Connection" or for virtual controllers/software choose Grainstorm as MIDI Receiver from their preferences.
+If you use a physical controller, connect it from the Main menu under "MIDI Connection" or for virtual controllers/software, choose Grainstorm as MIDI Receiver from their preferences.

 Learning mode is entered by pressing the small rect at the bottom of the left sidebar.
-Currently only "Note On" events for the buttons and "Control Change" events for rotary controls/sliders are supported.
+Currently, only "Note On" events for the buttons and "Control Change" events for rotary controls/sliders are supported.
 Assignable controls will change color when learning mode is active.
-When touching any of these a pop up window will open.
+When touching any of these, a pop up window will open.
 On moving a slider or pressing a button on your controller or on receiving any MIDI event, it should indicate the channel and control value received.
 Press commit to assign.

-If you own the upgrade the LFOs can be synced to an external midiclock signal.
-If it is active on an LFO its phase is no longer updated internally.
-Instead it is updated when the app receives midiclock events.
+If you own the upgrade, the LFOs can be synced to an external midiclock signal.
+If it is active on an LFO, its phase is no longer updated internally.
+Instead, it is updated when the app receives midiclock events.
 The phase advance can be modified with the "MIDI x" parameter.
 For example, if your controller is set to 120 BPM and this parameter is set to 0.1 the LFO will complete 12 cycles in one minute.